Skip to main content

 Introduction

 The world has a great need for energy.
 We have invested vast sums of money in finding and using fossil fuels.
-Fossil fuels seem to be an ideal energy source since they are highly reduced, easily stored, energy-dense, and highly abundant.
+At first glance, fossil fuels appear to be an ideal energy source since they are highly reduced, easily stored, energy-dense, and abundant.
 Yet we now know the immense cost of their use: pollution that shortens lives and climate change.
 We have dramatically increased our bioethanol production from corn and sugar cane to remove our reliance on fossil fuels for transportation.
 Ethanol is partially oxidized as it has one oxygen atom in the two-carbon molecule.
 Hence, the energy released per gram is about 63% (by mass) and 70% (by volume) compared to gasoline.
 The energy values for various fuels are shown in Table \(\PageIndex{1}\) below, where ΔHc° is the standard enthalpy of combustion.

 Table \(\PageIndex{1}\): Energy values for a variety of fuelsData source: https://www.engineeringtoolbox.com/s...nt-d_1987.html